-At Houston Spine and Sports Medicine our physicians specialize in diagnosing, treating and developing a customized treatment plan to guide your shoulder recovery process.
-A comprehensive physical exam as well as appropriate diagnostic testing is integral in determining the origin and reason for your pain.
+At Houston Spine and Sports Medicine, our physicians specialize in diagnosing, treating and developing a customized treatment plan to guide your shoulder recovery process.
+A comprehensive physical exam, as well as appropriate diagnostic testing, is integral in determining the origin and reason for your pain.
 Dr. Curtis Fandrich and Dr. Shaun Lehmann also have the ability to perform musculoskeletal ultrasound examination on your shoulder.
-We can perform a live ultrasound video examination of you shoulder that may find clues about what may be contributing to your pain.
+We can perform a live ultrasound video of your shoulder that may find clues about what may be contributing to your pain.

 Non-surgical Treatment for Shoulder Pain

-Some injuries require surgery; however, today there are many nonsurgical shoulder pain treatments available that can be effective.
-We have some of the latest nonsurgical treatments & therapies available aimed at stimulating your natural healing processes.
+Some injuries require surgery; today there are many nonsurgical shoulder pain treatments available that can be effective.
+We have some of the latest nonsurgical treatments and therapies available aimed at stimulating your natural healing processes.
 Platelet Rich Plasma (PRP) and Prolotherapy are examples of these types of treatments.